jackrileynin/Module-1-Challenge-/readme.md

 ## Usage
 Open the `index.html` file in a web browser to view the benefits page.

-## Credits
-This project is created and maintained by Horiseon Social Solution Services, Inc.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.